xam-ell/WebDev-Project/README.md

 install the usual stuff from class

-CS 290 Final Project (Formation and Ideas) - Group 24 Alex Jones, Spencer Bard, Tiago Brockert, Max Burford Website Idea: Our website is made for software developers and allows users to browse useful documentation across multiple software platforms and systems by letting users search and filter through docs.
+CS 290 Final Project (Formation and Ideas) - Group 24 Alex Jones, Spencer Bard, Tiago Brockert
+Website Idea: Our website is made for software developers and allows users to browse useful documentation across multiple software platforms and systems by letting users search and filter through docs.
 Users can also